xiaoju/activeLink/README.md

 - The 'family', each 'kid', and each 'parent' all got an separate IDs.
 We usually refer to these IDs as `familyId`, `kidId` and `parentId`.
 - IDs are produced by the UUID4 package.
 For illustration in the documentation, we use shorter IDs, such as `k0`, `k1`, `p0`, `p1`, etc.

+### proxy
+/api/* and /auth/* routes are handled by the express server.
+Other routes are hanled by the react front end.
+As defined in /client/package.json (`proxy` section)

 ### folders structure
 - The (`git`) root folder `/` contains `.gitignore`, `.prettierignore`, `README.md` and `TODO.md` .
 - The app is stored in `/server`